-Rick: That's great.
-Can you give me a quick tour of your gear?
+Rick: Boy that's great.
+Can you give me a quick tour of your gear and everything?

-Rick: So if you can play the recorder, you can play the bagpipes, you just have to fill the bag.
-Can I give it a try?
+Rick: So if you can play the recorder, you can actually, you have to fill the bag but you can play this.
+Can I give it a whirl?

-Rick: So you are going to power the organ, and I am going to try and cover all these holes.
+Rick: So you are going to power the organ, and then I will try to cover all these holes….

 Piper: Very good!

-Arthur: Well, the Redcoats were very found of using muskets.
-And we tended to carry broad swords and targes.
-It took the Redcoat about a minute to load the musket.
-So we would stand thirty yards away from them, two lines.
-They'd fire, we'd fire, and then they would reload, get the ball in.
-And while they were doing that, we would charge.
-The targes were used to knocking out the bayonets, then we would slash with our broad swords.
+Arthur: Well, the Redcoats were very fond of using muskets.
+And we tended to carry broadswords and targes.
+It took a Redcoat about a minute to reload a musket.
+So we would stand 30 yards away from them, two lines.
+They would fire, we would fire; the Redcoats would then reload.
+And it took about a minute, yeah get the hammer in, get the ball in, and while they were doing that, we charged.
+Our targes were used for knocking out the bayonets, and then you slashed.
 So it was knock and slash, knock and slash.
-It was a bit gory, but it worked.
-Unfortunately, it didn't work the last time, and after the last battle the Disarmament Act came in, so we had to hand in our weapons or hide them.
-And these swords here were hiding in the thatch, and the heather thatch was a great hiding place.
+And it was a bit gory, but it worked.
+Unfortunately, it didn't work the last time, and after the last battle, the Disarmament Act came in and we had to either hand in our weapons or hide them.
+And these swords here were hidden in the thatch, and the heather thatch was a great hiding place.

-Rick: So this sword has been hiding in the thatch for 200 some odd years?
+Rick: So this sword was hiding in a thatch for 200 and some odd years?

-Arthur: Two-hundred years isn't a lot in the glen, passes quite quickly.
+Arthur: Yes.
+Two hundred years isn't a lot in the glen you know, passes quite quickly.

 Making friends with a local, like Arthur, fills the Highland scenery with meaning.

-Arthur: Do you see that island out there Rick?
-That is the island of discussion.
-In the old days, if there was any arguments or quarrels, the parties were put out there on the island with cheese and whiskey and oat cakes, and they were left there until they could sort their problems out.
-And as a result of that, in over 1,500 years of history, we have only had one murder in this place.
+Arthur: That's the Island of Discussion.
+In the old days, if there was any arguments or quarrels, the parties were taken out and left here with cheese and whisky and oat cakes, and they were left here until they sorted out their argument and came to a conclusion.
+And the result of that is that in 1,500 years of history, we have only had one murder in this place.

-Rick: So this is the site of the Massacre of Under Trust?
+Rick: So Arthur, this is the site of the Massacre of Under Trust?

-Arthur: Yes, the Massacre of Glencoe.
-There was a new king in England, and he put out an edict that all the Highland chiefs had to take an oath of allegiance to him by the First of January 1692.
-The chief here as late, taking it, four days late, and they decided that was enough to make an example of him.
-So there was a party of Redcoats that came down from Fort William, and they were billeted two or three in each house, right down the glen, and on the night of the Thirteenth of February, they turned on their hosts.
-They were shot or bayoneted in their beds, and their houses set on fire.
-And as the survivors fled, there were Redcoats coming down through this pass, and that pass, and that pass there.
-Fortunately they hadn't guarded this pass and my six times removed grandmother, she fled up there to the Campbell's in the next glen, and got shelter and help there.
+Arthur: It is, the Massacre of Glencoe.
+There was a new king in England, and he put out an edict that all the Highland chiefs had to take an oath of allegiance to him by the 1st of January 1692.
+The chief here was late in taking it, four days late, and they decided that was enough to make an example of him.
+So there was a party of Redcoats came from Fort William, were billeted two or three in each house, right throughout the glen, and on the night of the 13th of February, they turned on their hosts.
+They were bayoneted or shot in their beds, and their houses set on fire.
+And as the survivors fled, there was other parties of Redcoats coming down through this pass, and this pass, and this pass here.
+Fortunately they hadn't guarded this pass, and my six-times-removed great-grandmother, she fled up through there to the Campbell's in the next glen, and got shelter and help there.

 The drive from Glencoe to Inverness follows the Caledonian Canal.
 Made up of three lakes — or lochs, as they're called here — and over 20 miles of canals, it slices Scotland in two.

-Built in the early 1800s by the great British engineer, Thomas Telford, the canal provided a time and moneysaving shipping shortcut through — rather than around — Scotland.
+Built in the early 1800s by the great British engineer Thomas Telford, the canal provided a shipping shortcut through — rather than around — Scotland.

 These locks were an engineering marvel in their day.

-The most famous part of the Caledonian Canal is Loch Ness.
+The most famous part of the Caledonian Canal?
+Loch Ness.
 The local tourist industry thrives on the legend of the monster.

 It is a thrilling thought, and there have been several seemingly reliable "sightings" by police officers, monks, and now sonar images.

-Long and skinny Loch Ness is the third deepest lake in Europe.
-It's deepest near Urquhart Castle.
+Long and skinny, Loch Ness is the third deepest lake in Europe.
+It's deepest near the Urquhart Castle.
 The castle — while an empty shell — is gloriously situated with a view of virtually the entire lake.

 For me, the Loch Ness monster is as Scottish as Bigfoot is American.
 I feel the real spirit of Scotland most deeply just beyond Loch Ness — at the Battlefield of Culloden.

-In our generation Scotland is winning more and more autonomy — the peaceful, modern and democratic way.
-But centuries ago, it was a terrible and bloody struggle.
+In our generation Scotland's winning more and more autonomy the modern, peaceful, and democratic way.
+But centuries ago, it was a bloody and terrible struggle.